 LAIWO's TP&N Metal Distribution Boards are the robust and reliable backbone your commercial and industrial electrical systems demand.
 Designed for the most demanding environments, our TP&N boards are finished in a sleek RAL7035 white, offering a contemporary aesthetic that complements any professional setting.
 They operate flawlessly on AC380V/415V 50/60Hz systems and are built to handle significant loads, with options for maximum loading currents up to 125A (100A) or 250A.

-LAIWO's Plug-in MCB Metal Distribution Boxes offer a robust and streamlined solution for power distribution in commercial and industrial environments across the UK and Europe.
+LAIWO's Plug-in MCB Metal Distribution Boards offer a robust and streamlined solution for power distribution in commercial and industrial environments across the UK and Europe.
 Combining classic style with advanced functionality, these distribution boxes are engineered for quick, secure, and efficient installation of plug-in miniature circuit breakers (MCBs).

 Featuring a classic design with a textured RAL7035 white paint finish, these units are built to seamlessly integrate into various professional settings.
 They are designed for reliable operation on AC240V/415V 50/60Hz systems and can handle a maximum loading current of up to 100A, making them suitable for a wide range of applications.